If there’s one dietary ‘magic wand’ for your overall health, I believe it’s The Alkaline Mediterranean Diet!

 In my next post I’ll explain in more detail my recommendations for what I'm calling The Alkaline Mediterranean Diet.
 This is the diet I aim for in my own life.
 It helps me control my own health issues, it’s delicious, it’s simple and there’s lots of room for gourmet foodie ingredients.
 This is the diet I always I recommend as a natural supporting remedy for my patients with chronic skin diseases.
 My Alkaline Mediterranean Diet recommendations synthesize information from traditional medicine and western nutrition science, alternative and eastern medicine and my own individual experience as a physician and a patient.

-Dr. Bailey’s note in 2018, I created an E-Book to summarize my recommendations.
-You can find it here!
+Dr. Bailey's note in 2018, I created an E-Book to summarize my recommendations.
+You can find it with my ebooks here!

 Yes, I am a huge advocate of teaching people to use their diet to fight skin problems.
 The bonus is that you will lower your risk of today's worst health problems too.